The first graphene jacket is here, and it’s magical

-At $595 a pop, Vollebak’s new graphene jacket isn’t for everyone.
+At 595 euros ($695) a pop, Vollebak’s new graphene jacket isn’t for everyone.
 But if even half of what its creators promise is true, it could be worth every cent.
 According to the company, it shares many of the magical properties of graphene–absorbing heat and then warming you up over time, conducting electricity, repelling bacteria, and dissipating your body’s excess humidity.
 According to Vollebak, it’s the world’s first jacket made out of the notoriously difficult-to-manufacture material.

 Graphene is the thinnest possible form of graphite, which you can find in your everyday pencil.
-It’s purely bi-dimensional, a single layer of carbon atoms that has unbelievable properties that have long threatened to revolutionize everything from aerospace engineering to medicine.
+It’s purely bi-dimensional, a single layer of carbon atoms that has unbelievable properties that will one day revolutionize everything from aerospace engineering to medicine.
 Its diverse uses are seemingly endless: It can stop a bullet if you add enough layers.
 It can change the color of your hair with no adverse effects.
 It can turn the walls of your home into a giant fire detector.
 “It’s so strong and so stretchy that the fibers of a spider web coated in graphene could catch a falling plane,” as Vollebak puts it in its marketing materials.

 Despite its immense promise, graphene still hasn’t found much use in consumer products, thanks to the fact that it’s hard to manipulate and manufacture in industrial quantities.
-The process of developing Vollebak’s jacket, according to the company’s cofounders, brothers Steve and Nick Tidball, took years of intensive research, during which the company worked with the same material scientists who built Michael Phelps’s 2008 Olympic Speedo swimsuit (which was famously banned for shattering records at the event).
+The process of developing Vollebak’s jacket, according to the company’s cofounders, brothers Steve and Nick Tidball, took years of intensive research, during which the company worked with the same material scientists who built Michael Phelps’ 2008 Olympic Speedo swimsuit (which was famously banned for shattering records at the event).

 “[G]raphene definitely remains extremely difficult to work with, incredibly expensive to produce, and very hard to make in large quantities, so the process has not been easy,” Steve Tidball says over email.
 “And even two years ago this jacket would have been impossible to make in its current form.”